sbelli02/Web-Authoring-coursework/README.md

 devices.
 6. Be, as far as realistically possible, cross browser compatible.

-THe website is published on my DCSIS student web server so that they are accessible on the following URL. http://titan.dcs.bbk.ac.uk/~sbelli02/wafma
+The website is published on my DCSIS student web server so that they are accessible on the following URL. http://titan.dcs.bbk.ac.uk/~sbelli02/wafma